A ‘Magic Box’ For Your Passivhaus

 - The best way to capture the heat contained in escaping ventilation exhaust is to locate the evaporator coil of an air-source heat pump in the exhaust air stream.

-- To optimize the efficiency of a home’s HVAC equipment, all of the HVAC system’s elements should be combined into a single appliance.
+- To optimize the efficiency of a home’s HVAC(Heating, ventilation, and air conditioning).
+Collectively, the mechanical systems that heat, ventilate, and cool a building. equipment, all of the HVAC system’s elements should be combined into a single appliance.

 On the other hand, here are the arguments against the magic-box concept: